bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 By default, test result won't be sent to Squash TM even if it's properly configured.
 For this link to be active, we MUST give seleniumRobot the 'id' of the test in Squash

-Test id can be found when clicking on any test, and hovering mouse on test title in the right pane => a link is displayed at the bottom left of the screen, giving the id of the test.
+Test id can be found when clicking on any test, the url is of type: 'https://<host>/squash/test-case-workspace/test-case/499831/content'.
+Test id is '499831'

 When you have this id, configure your java test

+##### Configure through annotation #####

+In most case, Test id can be configured as a parameter of @Test annotation

 ```java
 @Test(attributes = {@CustomAttribute(name = "testId", values = "12")})